-How To Improve Your Writing With Simple Rhetorical Tricks
+How To Be More Eloquent and Improve Your Writing With Simple Rhetorical Tricks

 I didn’t used to be a good writer.
 Just read this post, this post or this one.
 Actually, don’t.
 But, you will notice that I got a lot better starting in late 2017.
 How did this transformation occur?
 Two things:

 - I started using stories and analogies to explain concepts.
 This is one of the most effective teaching methods I know and I highly recommend it when trying to explain or discuss a complex topic.

 - I started deliberately using certain rhetorical techniques to sound more eloquent.